Chenerywoman/weather-app/ReadMe.md

 One of my learning points for the project is:

 * **Issue** To deal with the issue of data not being returned from an api, I used variables passed to the handlebars files via the res.render() method.
 I then used handlebars {{#if}} conditional helper to check if data was returned and display it on the page.
-* **Learning point** I understand that a clearer way to structure the code would be to move if/else logic to the back end code in index.js and deal with any errors in a catch block.
+* **Learning point** I understand that a clearer way to structure the code would be to move if/else logic to the back end code in index.js.
+Any errors are already dealt with in catch blocks.

 ## Testing